Bangs Guide: 37 Hairstyles Plus the Best Types of Bangs for Your Face

 3. Micro Bangs

 As far as fall fringes go, we love micro bangs because they show off gorgeous features!
-These bangs are best suited to oval-shaped or long faces, as they bisect a high forehead.
-In fall and winter, micro bangs also look extra cute with a beanie hat.
-To keep your bangs at just the right length, micro bangs may need to be trimmed more often, so be ready to log in the upkeep (or just use hair extensions if you’re not up for the commitment!).
+These bangs best suit oval-shaped or long faces, as they bisect a high forehead.
+Micro bangs also look extra cute in fall and winter with a beanie hat.
+To keep your long, short or medium-length hairstyles with bangs at just the right micro length, baby bangs may need to be trimmed more often, so be ready to log in the upkeep (or just use hair extensions if you’re not up for the commitment!).

 4. Curly Shag Bangs